Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Urobilin is produced from the breakdown of hemoglobin, a pigment inside our red blood cells.
 Hemoglobin transports inhaled oxygen around the body and releases it to tissue cells.
 The hemoglobin is broken down when old red blood cells are destroyed, which happens regularly.
 The cells live for only about 120 days.

 I never advise people to examine their urine color for hydration and never would recommend hydrating based on urine color.
 Instead, ‘drink to thirst.'

-A Urine Color Chart
+A Urine Color Chart and Its Limitations

 The website of Carleton University in Ottawa, Canada, provides a urine color chart to check for hydration, although based on what the doctor quoted above says it may have limited value.
 (A link to the chart is given in the "References" section below.)
 The chart can be printed, but if you do this check that your printer produces colors that match the ones on the screen.
 The colors on the monitor screen may not be accurate, however.